Tamiami Trail Modifications: Next Steps Project/EIS

 Background: The NPS completed the TTNS Final Environmental Impact Statement (FEIS) in 2010 and the Record of Decision (ROD) was published in the Federal Register on April 26, 2011.
 The selected plan was to add 5.5 miles of bridging to the 1-mile bridge then under construction and raise the balance of the 10.7-mile highway corridor (Alternative 6e in the FEIS).

-In 2015, the NPS, FDOT and FHWA began collaborating on TTNS implementation.
+In 2014, the NPS, the Florida Department of Transportation (FDOT) and the Federal Highway Administration began collaborating on TTNS implementation.
 Phase 1 of the project was completed in April 2019 and included 2.3 miles of western bridging in addition to the previously constructed 1-mile eastern bridge completed during the Modified Water Deliveries project.

 Everglades National Park